Schema/Metadata API Reference: Relationships¶

 Note

-It is easy to make mistakes while using manual_configuration
+It is easy to make mistakes while using manual_configuration.

 One simple check is to ensure that foreign key constraint semantics are valid

-on the columns being used in column_mapping
+on the columns being used in column_mapping.
+In the previous example, if

 it was allowed, a foreign key constraint could have been defined on the

-column to article_detail
+author table’s id column to article_detail view’s author_id

 column.